Esri/palladio/README.md

 * Windows 10 or 11 (64bit)
 * RedHat Enterprise Linux 7 or 8 and compatible (CentOS, Alma Linux, Rocky Linux, ...)
 * Houdini 18.5, 19.0 or 19.5
-* CityEngine 2022.0 or older for creating rule packages.
+* The latest release requires CityEngine 2022.0 or older for creating rule packages.
 * For commercial work, a [license](https://esri.com/cityengine) for CityEngine 2019.0 or later is required.

 #### From Pre-Built Binaries

 1. Download the latest Palladio binary from the [release page](https://github.com/esri/palladio/releases).
 1. Extract the archive into your `<home>\Documents\houdiniX.Y` (Windows) or `<home>/houdiniX.Y` (Linux) directory, so that the files end up in the `config`, `dso` and `packages` sub-directories.
-1. Start Houdini and Palladio will be loaded automatically.
+1. Start Houdini and you will find the new `pldAssign` and `pldGenerate` nodes in the OBJ operator menu under `custom`.

 Note: it is NOT necessary to modify the system `PATH` environment variable.